Israel orders Rafah evacuation as Gaza truce talks stall

 “[Israeli forces] will continue pursuing Hamas everywhere in Gaza until all the hostages that they are holding in captivity are back home,” it said.

-In a post on X, Israeli army spokesperson Avichay Adraee specified the appeal was to all people in the ash-Shoka area in the neighbourhoods of as-Salam, Janina, Tabet Ziraa and al-Byouk.
+In a post on X, Israeli army spokesperson Avichay Adraee specified the appeal was to all people in the ash-Shoka area in the neighbourhoods of as-Salam, al-Jnaina, Tabet Ziraa and al-Bayyouk.

 An Israeli military spokesperson told journalists about 100,000 people were being evacuated.